jiamingNo1/Temporal-Shift-Module/README.md

 ### Data Preparation

 Firstly, we need to download the [Jester](https://20bn.com/datasets/jester/v1) dataset.

-Then, process the data
+Then, process the data.
+Finally, we get train, validate and test dataset seperately.

 `python datas/generate_label.py`

-Finally, we get train, validate and test dataset seperately.

 ### Train and Validate